D.N.P. Degree Program

 The core essentials of the online D.N.P. include translation of research into practice, transformational leadership, and advanced expert nursing practice.
 To support these essentials, other course work will include nursing/change theory, foundations of advanced practice, health policy, informatics, and population-based health.

 While providing the convenience and flexibility of an online program, the Penn State D.N.P. will include all of the rigor of a traditional doctoral-level nursing program.
-In order to properly prepare for the highest level of clinical nursing practice, students are required to attend three in-person intensive sessions in addition to completing other doctoral benchmarks (see Graduate Bullein DEGREE REQUIREMENTS),including candidacy, comprehensives, and a capstone project with an oral presentation.
+In order to properly prepare for the highest level of clinical nursing practice, students are required to attend three in-person intensive sessions in addition to completing other doctoral benchmarks (see Graduate Bulletin DEGREE REQUIREMENTS), including the qualifying examination, comprehensives, and a capstone project with an oral presentation.